Classic Pork Breakfast Sausage

 Could I buy ground pork instead of grinding it myself?

-When it comes to ground pork, you will see it in packages similar to ground beef.
-All you have to do is look for it in the meat section and it will have a label on it that says ground pork.
-If you don’t see any on the display rack go to a butcher, you can ask them if they will grind up the pork for you.
-You just have to ask.
+When it comes to ground pork, you’ll see it in packages similar to ground beef.
+All you have to do is look for it in the meat section; it will have a label that says “ground pork.”
+If you don’t see any on the display rack, go to a butcher and ask them to grind the pork for you.
+You have to ask.

 How long can I store fresh pork in the refrigerator?

-When you store fresh pork in the refrigerator the temperature should be 40 °F or less.
-Pork roast, pork chops in the meat counter wrapping should only be stored 2-3 days in the store or less if the packaging states a specific date.
-I know Costco sells pork tenderloin in vacuum-sealed packages that last about 5-7 days typically in the refrigerator.
+When you store fresh pork in the refrigerator, the temperature should be 40 °F or less.
+Pork roast and pork chops in the meat counter wrapping should be stored for only 2-3 days in the store, or less if the packaging states a specific date.
+I know Costco sells pork tenderloin in vacuum-sealed packages that last about 5-7 days, typically refrigerated.

 How long can I keep ground pork in the refrigerator?

-As mentioned before, you can store ground pork in the refrigerator, but you need to pay attention to the expiration date, but it’s typically 1-2 days maximum.
+As mentioned before, you can store ground pork in the refrigerator, but you need to pay attention to the expiration date; it’s typically 1-2 days.

 How many months can I store the frozen pork patties?